Georgegriff/griffadev/src/posts/debugging-11ty/debugging-11ty.md

 ```
 {% endraw %}

-This might seem really silly, but I found this incredible useful, especially when hooked up with a live debugger (shown later).
+This might seem really silly, but I found this incredibly useful, especially when hooked up with a live debugger (shown later).
 On save of a file, I get the object that was passed to the filter, this can be really handy in seeing what variables you have to play with.

-Example console.log output:
+Example `console.log` output:

 ```bash
 {